microsoft/BotFramework-BlogSamples/SDKV4-Samples/README.md

 # Bot Framework Samples

-This branch is for Bot Builder SDK V4 samples.
+This branch is for Bot Builder SDK V4 samples used in the documentation.

 ## Contributing